-The full course GCSE option will involve two examination papers, one for each area of study.
+The full course GCSE option will involve two examination papers, one for component of the course.
 Each paper is 1 hour and 45 minutes long.
 Students are entered in Year 11 for both areas of study.

 Why study GCSE RE?